lightning/bolts/02-peer-protocol.md

 committed to the HTLC and risks losing funds.

-If the onion is malformed, the upstream node won't be able to extract a key to generate a response — hence, the special failure message which makes this node do it.
+If the onion is malformed, the upstream node won't be able to extract a key to generate a response — hence the special failure message, which makes this node do it.

-The node can check that the SHA256 the upstream is complaining about does match the onion it sent, which may allow it to detect random bit errors.
+The node can check that the SHA256 that the upstream is complaining about does match the onion it sent, which may allow it to detect random bit errors.
 However, without re-checking the actual encrypted packet sent, it won't know whether the error was its own or the remote's; so